ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/api/ska_sdp_wflow_pointing_offset/pointing_offset_cli.rst

    * - **results_dir**
      - Directory to save the fitted parameters and calculated offsets from the **save_offset** command
    * - **start_freq**
-     - Start frequency in Hz to use
+     - Start frequency in MHz to use
    * - **end_freq**
-     - End frequency in Hz to use
+     - End frequency in MHz to use
    * - **bw_factor**
-     - Beam width factors for different polarisations.
+     - Beamwidth factors for the horizontal and vertical polarisations